German yields rise after failed auction, China selling fears

 Commission."

-show separatists are likely to win a Sept.
-27 vote in Catalonia.
+for Spain from a Sept.
+27 vote in its wealthy Catalonia region

 Spanish bonds have been underperforming their southern